Acquisitions and Long-Lived Assets

-As part of the Company's strategy to expand final mile pickup and delivery operations, in January 2020, the Company acquired certain assets and liabilities of Linn Star Holdings, Inc., Linn Star Transfer, Inc. and Linn Star Logistics, LLC (collectively, “Linn Star”) for $57,239.
-This acquisition increased the Company's Final Mile capabilities with an additional 20 locations.
-In addition, in April 2019, the Company acquired certain assets and liabilities of FSA Network, Inc., doing business as FSA Logistix (“FSA”), for $27,000 and a potential earnout of up to $15,000.
-Both transactions were funded using cash flows from operations.
-The assets, liabilities, and operating results of these acquisitions have been included in the Company's consolidated financial statements from the date of acquisition and have been assigned to the Expedited Freight reportable segment.
+As part of our strategy to expand our final mile pickup and delivery operations, in April 2019, we acquired certain assets and liabilities of FSA Network, Inc., doing business as FSA Logistix (“FSA”), for $27,000 and a potential earnout of up to $15,000.
+This acquisition provides an opportunity for our Expedited LTL segment to expand its final mile service offering into additional geographic markets, form relationships with new customers, add volumes to our existing locations and generate synergies with our LTL operations.
+This transaction was funded using cash flows from operations.
+The assets, liabilities, and operating results of this acquisition have been included in the Company's consolidated financial statements from the date of acquisition and have been assigned to the Expedited LTL reportable segment.

 Allocations of Purchase Price

-The following table presents the allocations of the previously discussed acquisition purchase prices to the assets acquired and liabilities assumed based on their estimated fair values and resulting residual goodwill (in thousands):
+The following table presents the allocations of the FSA and OST purchase price to the assets acquired and liabilities assumed based on their estimated fair values and resulting residual goodwill (in thousands):

-The above purchase price allocations are preliminary as the Company is still in the process of finalizing the valuation of the acquired assets and liabilities assumed.
-The above estimated fair values of assets acquired and liabilities assumed are based on the information that was available as of the acquisition date through the date of this filing.
+The above purchase price allocations for FSA and OST is preliminary, as the Company is still in the process of finalizing the valuation of the acquired assets and liabilities assumed.
+The above estimated fair values of assets acquired and liabilities assumed for FSA and OST are based on the information that was available as of the acquisition date through the date of this filing.
 The acquired definite-lived intangible assets have the following useful lives: